awaisrauf/deepCuriosity/_posts/2018-12-28-2018-in-review-Data-Science-Prespective.md

 ---
-title: Data-centric review of 2018 for Pakistan
+title: Data-centric Review of 2018 for Pakistan
 published: true
 ---
 [GitHub repository for code](https://github.com/awaisrauf/Pakistan-in-18)

 <p>
 As the end of the year, 2018 is near, everyone is busy reviewing their year.
-Social media is filled with companies sharing their accomplishments, TV channels highlighting their contents, newspapers sharing the most viewed articles, and what not.
-Amidst this storm of reviews, I decided to add just another one.
-To make it a bit unique, I used my data science skills to review the 2018 for Pakistan.
+Social media is filled with companies sharing their accomplishments, TV channels highlighting their contents, newspapers sharing the most viewed articles, and whatnot.
+Amidst this storm of reviews, I decided to add one more.
+To make it a bit unique, I used my data science skills to review 2018 for Pakistan.
 </p>

-To see major events that happened in 2018, I scrapped a prominent Urdu news website.
-This news website is very active and posts articles about major updates every day.
-The data contains around 20k articles with around 300k words.
-After some pre-processing and removal of stop words, I mined the following interesting analytics.
+To catch major events that happened in 2018, I scrapped a prominent Urdu news website.
+This news website is very active and posts articles about major updates everyday.
+The data I scrapped contains around 20k articles with around 300k words.
+After some pre-processing and stop-words removal, I mined the following interesting analytics.

 <p>
 <center>